 What are customs procedures?
 Things to know about customs procedures

-Businesses, units, private individuals, etc. must know what the dossier includes and where to carry out customs procedures to speed up the customs clearance process.
+Businesses, units, private individuals, etc. must know what the documents include and where to do customs procedures to speed up the customs clearance process.

 Location for customs clearance